PLAYS

 The Homefront

-Music and Lyrics by Sam Salmond
+Music by Sam Salmond

 The earliest stages of a feminist revolution in the American workforce is at the center of this powerful and inspiring true story of strength and resilience.
 When World War II comes to a close and the men return home, the women are immediately fired from their jobs at the factory.
 Two best friends—one black and one white—lead a movement to fight for the jobs of their fellow female workers.
 But when their progressive ideals fall short and it becomes clear that the black women and the white women will no longer have the same opportunities in this post-war world, they have to decide what – and who – are they willing to give up in the fight, and what happens when loved ones get caught in the crossfire.
 American history, pop rock, and feminist revolution collide in this rousing new musical.